synesthesiam/rhasspy/docs/tutorials.md

 #### Home Assistant

-In your Home Assistant `automations.yaml` file, use a data_template to get the Rhasspy Event Data with `trigger.event.data.<your property name>` and then pass those along to a script:
+In your Home Assistant `automations.yaml` file, use a `data_template` to get the Rhasspy event data with `trigger.event.data.<your property name>` and then pass those along to a script:

 ```yaml
 - id: '1577164768008'